BIOS3010/Module-3-pairwise-alignment/README.md

 **2. Needleman-Wunch manually**
 - Each breakout-group gets a pair of sequences.
 - Everyone does a manual Needleman-Wunch alignment
-- Compare with each other to make sure
+- Compare with each other to make sure it is correct
-- load answer to padlet
+- load one answer to padlet

 **3. Compare with result from Biopython**
 ```python